-Foot injury claim: UK solicitor sets out the bones that make up your feet, the two main types of accident compensation you can claim with examples of compensation amounts for your foot injury claim from sprains and broken bones to heel fractures and traumatic amputations.
+UK accident claim solicitor sets out the bones that make up your feet; the two main types of accident compensation you can claim for foot injury.
+See examples of compensation amounts for your foot injury claim – from sprains and broken bones to heel fractures and traumatic amputations.

 What are the bones of your foot which can be injured in an accident?

 Your foot consists of three main parts – the ankle, the toes and the remainder of the foot.

 Your anklebone is medically known as the talus bone and heel bone is known as the calcaneus bone.

 Your great toe, second and third toes are connected to your ankle by the navicular bone, followed by three cuneiform bones and three metatarsal bones (one for each toe).

 Your fourth toe and little toe are connected to your ankle by the cuboid bone and two metatarsal bones (one for each toe).